PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/getting_started_guide.md

 ## Utilizing Managers and Interfaces

-All of the functionality for the EOS SDK is broken in to interfaces.
+All of the functionality for the EOS SDK is separated in to interfaces.
 These can be accessed, for example, through `EOSManager.Instance.GetEOSAchievementInterface()`.
 This returns a C# wrapper around the EOS SDK's operations.